about me page tips for coaches

 • What pulled you into coaching?

-• Was there a turning point or bold leap?
+• Was there a turning point or bold leap in your life?

 • What do you love most about helping others grow?